-In this complete guide we will see everything about ramen, its types, ingredients, curiosities, recipes, composition, dough and everything you need to know about the traditional Japanese noodles in the broth that conquered the world.
+In this complete guide, we will see everything about ramen, its types, ingredients, curiosities, recipes, composition, noodles, and everything you need to know about the traditional Japanese noodle in the broth that has conquered the world.

-The ramen or ramen [拉麺] is a Chinese dish that was enhanced in Japanese cuisine, having different ingredients and recipes, but keeping the same preparation base.
+Ramen [拉麺] is a Chinese dish enhanced in Japanese cuisine, having different ingredients and recipes but maintaining the same preparation base.
 This noodle soup is one of the most popular and consumed dishes in Japan.

-Ramen is a simple dish consisting of a noodle soup with a variety of ingredients and flavors.
-Restaurants usually make their own pasta used in the dish, as well as under the and udon.
+Ramen is a simple dish that consists of a noodle soup with a variety of ingredients and flavors.
+Usually, restaurants make their own noodles used in the dish, just like soba and udon.

-There are a multitude of types of ramens.
-They can have beef, seafood, miso soup, vegetables and some go further and are prepared with exotic ingredients.
+There is an infinite variety of ramen types.
+They can have beef, seafood, miso soup, vegetables, and some go further and are prepared with exotic ingredients.
 There is even charred and black ramen.

 Difference between Lamen and Ramen?

-Ramen or Ramen, which is the right name? – In Japan there is no letter “R”, so it’s kind of like the traditional Chinese name lamian turned ramen when exported to Japan.
+Ramen or Lamen, which is the correct name? – In Japan, there is no letter “R,” so the traditional Chinese name lámian kind of turned into ramen when exported to Japan.
 There is no right or wrong, so we use both forms randomly in the text.

-In English it is more common to find ramen.
-But we believe that ramen it's the right way in refer to the Japanese dish.
-Lamen, in general, refers to the way in Chinese preparation, but both are bowls of hot broth with noodles.
+In Portuguese, it is more common to find lámen.
+But we believe that ramen is the more correct way to refer to the Japanese dish.
+Lamen, in general, refers to the Chinese preparation method, but both are bowls of hot broth with noodles.

-The name "ramen” means stretched mass [拉] (there) and noodles [麺] (men).
-He is therefore the protagonist of the dish.
-Flour, egg and water, are the three basic ingredients that produce this variety of noodles.
+The name “ramen” means stretched dough [拉] (la) and noodles [麺] (men).
+It is, therefore, the protagonist of the dish.
+Wheat flour, egg, and water are the three basic ingredients that produce this variety of noodles.

-Some claim that the ramen was introduced to Japan by Chinese immigrants in the late 19th century.
-A simple Chinese-style sliced pork noodles with broth.
-It is unknown if this idea has been used before.
+Some claim that ramen was introduced to Japan by Chinese immigrants at the end of the 19th century.
+A simple noodle with broth and sliced pork in the Chinese style.
+It is not known if this idea was used before.

-It wasn't until the end of World War II that the dish really became popular in Japan.
-The scarcity of food along with the abundance of wheat flour and lard has made thousands of restaurants in ramen appeared all over Japan.
+It was only at the end of World War II that the dish truly became popular in Japan.
+The scarcity of food, along with the abundance of wheat flour and lard, led to thousands of ramen restaurants emerging throughout Japan.

-Ramen was sold at food stalls called yatai for low prices, making it a great post-war salvation.
-In 1980 it was already a fever with each region of Japan having its own ramen.
+Ramen was sold at food stalls called yatai for low prices, becoming a great post-war salvation.
+By 1980, it was already a craze, with each region of Japan having its own ramen.

-In Brazil the dish was also popularized at this time with the immigration of Japanese to Brazil.
-In São Paulo there were already ramen since 1950.
-It's a shame it hasn't spread to other regions without a high concentration of Japanese.
+In Brazil, the dish also became popular around this time with the immigration of Japanese people to Brazil.
+In São Paulo, there were already ramen houses since 1950.
+It is a shame it did not spread to other regions without a large concentration of Japanese.

 How is ramen made?